Types of Concrete Vibrators for Compaction

 Poly-frequency concrete vibrators used for compacting concrete of stiff consistency are being developed.
 The vibrators for compacting concrete are manufactured with frequencies of vibration from 2800 to 15000 rpm.

-Different Types of Vibrators for Concrete Compaction:
+Types of Concrete Vibrators

-(i) Immersion or Needle Vibrators:
+1. Immersion or Needle Vibrators

 Immersion or Needle Vibrators are most commonly used vibrator for concrete.
 It consists of a steel tube (with one end closed and rounded) having an eccentric vibrating element inside it.
 This steel tube called poker is connected to an electric motor or a diesel engine through a flexible tube.
 They are available in size varying from 40 to 100 mm diameter.
 The diameter of the poker is decided from the consideration of the spacing between the reinforcing bars in the form-work.